vote-plan/website/OVERVIEW.md

 It is possible to have more than one set of candidates.
 The different sets can be saved locally (with a unique name chosen by the user) and loaded again.

-## Pages

-- Elections (list of elections)
-- Ballots (Details about election and list of ballots)
-- Ballot (Details about ballot and list of candidates for one chamber - this is the main page where candidates can be arranged) (only page that can be edited)
-- Candidates (Details about election and list of all candidates and parties in election)
-- Parties (Details about election and list of parties and candidates in the parties, with independents)
-- About (Information about the app, data sources, acknowledgements)